lam-2015/poli-run/README.md

 - then reset the database, and populate it again

 7) Add routes for following and follower, linked to the User route

+8) Add some user statistics (e.g., number of followers and followed users)

+- create the `_stats.html.erb` partial in the `shared` folder
+- include the partial in the home page and in the user profile
+- update the stylesheet